kyma-project/kyma/docs/kyma/docs/036-inst-custom-component-installation.md

 type: Installation
 ---

 Since Kyma is a modular tool, you can remove some components so that they do not install together with Kyma.
-You can also add some of them later, after the installation process.
+You can also add some of them after the installation process.
 Read this document to learn how.

 ## Remove a component